kuzzleio/documentation-old/src/kuzzle-events/plugin-events/index.md

 {{{since "1.0.0"}}}

-Plugins can [add new controllers and actions]({{ site_base_path }}plugins-reference/plugins-features/adding-controllers) to Kuzzle Backend's API.
+Plugins can [add new controllers and actions]({{ site_base_path }}plugins-reference/plugins-features/adding-controllers) to Kuzzle's API.
 These new controllers and actions behave exactly like native controllers and actions.
-Kuzzle Backend will automatically trigger events when requests are sent to these plugin controllers.
+Kuzzle will automatically trigger events when requests are sent to these plugin controllers.

 ---